Using overlap of sky localization probability maps for filtering potentially lensed pairs of gravitational-wave signals: Results and Discussion

-We simulate 200 lensed pairs of GW signals for 5 different SNRs to investigate the performance of the search methodology.
-We first generate the simulated data of 200 lensed pairs of GW signals with \texttt{PyCBC} \citep{alex_nitz_2021_5347736}.
-Primary mass follows a power-law profile with slope -2.35, while the mass ratio and sky position are uniformly distributed.
-With the simulated data, we re-scale all the events to 5 different SNRs by adjusting the luminosity distance of each event.
+We simulate 200 lensed pairs of GW signals for five different SNRs to investigate the performance of the search methodology.
+We first generate the simulated data of 200 lensed pairs of GW signals with \texttt{PyCBC}~\citep{2021zndo...5347736N}.
+Primary mass follows a power-law profile with slope $-2.35$, while the mass ratio and sky position are uniformly distributed.
+With the simulated data, we rescale all the events to five different SNRs by adjusting the luminosity distance of each event.
 In total, there are 1,000 event pairs in the injection campaign.
 For details, see Sec.~\ref{res:injection}.
-We use a Bayesian inference library \texttt{Bilby} \citep{ashton2019bilby,romero2020bayesian} to perform parameter estimation on the GW events.
-After obtaining the posterior distribution of the sky location of each event, the skymaps of all events are generated using \texttt{ligo.skymap} \citep{singer2016supplement}.
-We pair up the skymaps for every possible combination and separate them into lensed-pair group and non-lensed-pair group.
+We use a Bayesian inference library \texttt{Bilby}~\cite{1811.02042,2006.00714} to perform parameter estimation on the GW events.
+After obtaining the posterior distribution of the sky location of each event, the skymaps of all events are generated using \texttt{ligo.skymap}~\cite{1605.04242}.
+We pair up the skymaps for every possible combination and separate them into lensed-pair group and nonlensed-pair group.
 The three overlap statistics of all event pairs are then computed.
-Details of the overlap statistics can be found in Sec.~\ref{sec:Overlap_Statistics}.
-Finally, we plot the receiver operating characteristic (ROC) curve to compare the performance of the overlap statistics.
-Details of the ROC curve can be found in Sec.~\ref{res:preformance}. \\
+Finally, we plot the ROC curve to compare the performance of the overlap statistics.
+Details of the ROC curve can be found in Sec.~\ref{res:performance}.

-\subsection{Injection Campaign}
+\subsection{Injection campaign}

-To study the distribution of skymap overlap of lensed-pair candidates under different SNRs and the efficiency of overlap statistics on filtering potentially lensed pairs of GW signals, we set up an injection campaign with 200 lensed GW event pairs.
+To study the distribution of skymap overlap of lensed-pair candidates under different SNRs and the efficiency of overlap statistics on filtering potentially lensed pairs of GW signals, we set up an injection campaign with parameter settings as listed in Table \ref{table:injection}.
+A total of 200 lensed GW event pairs are generated.
 The localization uncertainty of a GW signal depends on its $\mathrm{SNR}$, therefore we are interested in the effect of different $\mathrm{SNRs}$ on the skymaps of lensed GW signal pairs.
 The uncertainty of the localization is smaller when the $\mathrm{SNR}$ is higher.
 Therefore, we expect the overlap to be generally lower for GW event pairs with a higher $\mathrm{SNR}$ than those with a lower $\mathrm{SNR}$.
-We use 5 different $\mathrm{SNR}$s to study the difference in the filtering threshold for different SNR pairs by skymap overlap. \\
+We use five different $\mathrm{SNR}$s to study the difference in the filtering threshold for different SNR pairs by skymap overlap.